rossumur/esp_8_bit/README.md

 ```
 Compiler used was Arduino V1.8.13
 ESP32 library newer than 1.0.4 might have issues when compiling the SMS emulator.
+If you run into problems and want to clean an reset the ESP32 you can use the download tool<br/>
+Get the flash_download_tool_v3.8.5 (https://www.espressif.com/en/support/download/other-tools)<br/>
+Hit developer mode -> ESP32 downloadtool<br/>
+Make sure correct com port is selected and hit ERASE button, that will wipe everything on the ESP32<br/>
 Before you compile the sketch you have a few choices/options (in config.h):
 ```
 // Choose one of the video standards: PAL, NTSC